About a belle

 Geeky as it sounds, I *really* love working with SQL Server and I *really* love teaching SQL Server.
 I am excited to learn more about this product, be it development, reporting, administration, SQL on the cloud, SQL clustering – the sky is the limit.

-In a previous job, I worked as a DBA for one of the biggest advertising companies in Canada (for their real estate and automotive vertical).
+In another previous job, I worked as a DBA for one of the biggest advertising companies in Canada (for their real estate and automotive vertical).
 I also used to work a lot with MySQL and SharePoint (both WSS and MOSS), so you will find tidbits about MySQL and SharePoint in this blog.
 I used to actively blog about SharePoint in sharepointmusings and have been involved in administration, customization (branding, web parts, features, BDC, SSRS integration) of SharePoint projects.

 SQL Server Connection